-In this blog post, we’ll show you how to calculate liquor costs in your restaurant and go over different strategies you can use to lower liquor costs and improve your bottom line.
+In this blog post, we’ll show you how to calculate liquor costs in your restaurant and go over different strategies you can use to lower liquor costs and optimize your profit margins.

 Calculating liquor cost and liquor cost percentage